 Start early in the morning and take bus 1815 to Yehliu GeoPark.
 The journey takes about 1.5 hours and depending on the weather and the crowd, you’ll find plenty of rocks jutting from the ground like mushrooms.
 It’s a pretty sight except when it gets too crowded.
 Avoid the weekends if you can.
 Alternatively, take the train to Pingxi and launch a sky lantern.

 Try to leave Jiufen by around 3 to 3:30pm and head back to Taipei via Bus #1062.
 Make your way to the Elephant Mountain Trail, a viewpoint that you climb in order to see sweeping views of Taipei 101 during sunset.
-In my view, this is much better than heading to the observatory of Taipei 101 itself.
-This iconic building is better appreciated from afar.
+Alternatively, you can also head up to the observatory of Taipei 101 itself (discounted tickets here).
+In my opinion, this iconic building is better appreciated from afar.

-End your day at the nearby Tonghua Night Market – one of Taipei’s smallest night markets but one that packs in a plethora of eats as well as ready-to-wear apparel.
-Nearest MRT: Liuzhangli Station
+End your day at the Raohe Night Market located at the other side of the river.
+This night market packs in a plethora of eats as well as ready-to-wear apparel.
+Nearest MRT: Songshan Station

 After two whirlwinds days exploring the city’s main attractions and also doing a day trip to Yehliu and Jiufen, your third day can be spent just chilling and exploring the more hipster side of the city.
 Taipei offers plenty for shopaholics out there and some up-and-coming neighborhoods offer a great counterpoint to characterless shopping malls.